Accessibility statement for Make a Claim to an Employment Tribunal

 Compliance status

-This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard.
+This website is partially compliant with the Web Content Accessibility Guidelines (WCAG) 2.2 (opens in a new tab) AA standard.
 The non-compliances are listed below.

 Non-accessible content